imaginestudio-ai/golang-ninja/Mastering-Go/ch01/README.md

 ./curly.go:8:1: syntax error: unexpected semicolon or newline before {
 ```

 The official explanation for this error message is that Go requires the use of semicolons as statement terminators in many contexts, and the compiler automatically inserts the required semicolons when it thinks that they are necessary.
 Therefore, putting the opening curly brace (`{`) in its own line will make the Go compiler insert a semicolon at the end of the previous line (`func main()`), which is the main cause of the error message.
-The correct way to write the previous code is the following:
+The correct way to write the previous code is the following in `good-curly.go`:

 ```markup
 package main